Ibraheem-Moalla/WRO_Future_Engineers_Saturn_NCD/README.md

 For the final matches, Raspberry Pi detects the colour of billars (image processing) and sends a specific string to the Arduino using serial connection (look RaspberryPI_Python_CODE.py).
 The distance between the robot and the billar is calculated depending on the size of billar's pixels.
 Avoiding cube is also  programmed by Arduino c (look Round_3_4.ino).
 The Raspberry Pi sends another character to Arduino to complete wall following.

 Finally, the parking in all matches depends on the value of a specific counter and the distance measured by the front sensor.

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License.
+For more details, you can view the [full license](https://creativecommons.org/licenses/by/4.0/).